mharen/mharen.github.io/blog/2011/2011-07-reseeding-all-identity-values-in.md

 <span class="kwrd">DEALLOCATE</span> row</pre>
 </blockquote>

-<p>This is handy to have in the toolbox when a data sync screws up a bunch of tables.
-In fact, that’s the primary reason I’m posting it here—so <strong><em>I</em></strong> can refer back to it in the future as needed.</p>
+This is handy to have in the toolbox when a data sync screws up a bunch of tables.
+In fact, that’s the primary reason I’m posting it here—so <strong>*I*</strong> can refer back to it in the future as needed.